“I knew that I wanted to change things, but stepping out of my comfort zone felt frightening.”

 When was the moment you decided to make the change?

 There was no lightning-bolt moment of realisation; I had been thinking about the change for about three years.

-I knew that I wanted to change things, but I could see that would mean stepping out of my comfort zone.
-That was frightening.
+I knew that I wanted to change things, but stepping out of my comfort zone felt frightening.

 It was also scary not knowing whether I would reach my ultimate goal.
 I didn't have the skills which seemed to dominate all of the job ads in the travel industry.

 I was doing a lot of research on how to change your career and it was then that I came across the Careershifters website.

 That marked a real turning point for me.
 I joined the Career Change Launch Pad, which made me think seriously about what excites me and how my future might look.

 I remember one exercise vividly: we had to write a speech as if it were our 90th birthday.
 That really put things into perspective: I thought to myself, "I definitely can't be in the same place then – I have to do something, now."

 I find my current roles much more fulfilling: I encourage people to explore Southeast Asia and I help them to take care of their skin.
 I love it!